pleikis12/financialdashboard/README.md

 Used

-HTML, CSS, PHP, SQL, JS, Docker, Kubernetes cluster
+HTML, CSS, PHP, Apache server, SQL db, JS, Docker, Kubernetes cluster AWS

+Make sure Docker is installed to machiene

 How to build Docker Image -
 In terminal access the root folder off "test" run command